-Privy supports an additional email opt-in checkbox that, when paired with the email field, allows a customer to provide explicit consent for email communications.
-For compliance reasons, the checkbox should be optional, and unchecked by default.
+Privy supports an additional email opt-in checkbox that allows a customer to provide explicit consent for email communications when paired with the email field.
+For compliance reasons, the checkbox should be optional and unchecked by default.

 Collecting explicit consent for text

-Privy supports an additional text opt-in checkbox that, when paired with the phone field, allows a customer to provide explicit consent for text communications.
-For compliance reasons, the checkbox should be optional, and unchecked by default.
+Privy supports an additional text opt-in checkbox that allows a customer to provide explicit consent for text communications when paired with the phone field.
+For compliance reasons, the checkbox should be optional and unchecked by default.
 Unlike email, Privy requires explicit consent for text.
 Simply collecting a customer's phone number does not make them eligible.

-Note: It's recommended that you continue to collect email addresses as part of text sign-up forms as this information allows the phone numbers to apprehend to existing contact profiles via deduplication.
+Note: It's recommended that you continue to collect email addresses as part of text sign-up forms as this information allows Privy to add the phone number to existing contact profiles via deduplication.
 A phone number created on its own results in the creation of a new profile.